rehat101/blockstack-gallery-management/README.md

 ## Custom manifest loader

-I have built a custom manifest loader via webpack which takes url options and creates a production-ready manifest file for you.
+I have built a custom webpack loader for the manifest file which takes a url options and creates a production-ready manifest file for you.

-_Please note: Use this loader only on your production config_
+_Please note: Use this loader only in your production config_

 ```javascript
 const manifestLoader = {